 The President is the chief elective officer and shall

 - Preside at all Association and Executive Committee meetings,

 - Appoint all committees which are not otherwise provided for in the By-Laws,

 - Call Executive Committee meetings when deemed necessary or on request by majority of Executive Committee members,

 - Be an ex-officio member of all committees except the Nominating Committee,

 - Insure that the membership is kept informed of AAMSP activities,

 - Serve as an ex-officio non-voting member of the CLAS Board of Directors,

-- Make a report of activities of the Committee to the general membership at annual meeting held during the CLAS Summer Conference, and
+- Make a report of activities of the Committee to the general membership at the annual affiliate meeting held during the CLAS Summer Conference, and

 Section 3.
 The President-Elect